 - maintain a sward with a range of heights during the growing season so that at least 20% is less than 7cm and 20% is more than 7cm.
 No height variation needs to be maintained when the field is closed up for a cut of hay or silage.

-- on non-calcareous grassland, maintain soil between pH 5.4 and pH 6.0, unless the target is to maintain acid grassland.
-This can be done by liming if necessary, but do not apply paper waste or other industrial by-products.
+- maintain soil above pH 5.4 by liming if necessary, unless the target is to maintain acid grassland.
+Do not apply paper waste or other industrial by-products.

 - when a parcel is cut for hay, haylage or silage, or grazed, you may apply either up to 12 tonnes/ha of farmyard manure, or inorganic fertiliser at a maximum rate of: